Personal Information

 S. No. Authors Title of Article Journal/Conference Details Journal/Conference Publication Year

-4 Ilias Papadopoulos, S. Rajagopala Reddy, Pedro B. Coto, Dan Lehnherr, Dominik Thiel, Michael Thoss, Rik R. Tykwinski, and Dirk M. Guldi Parallel versus Twisted Pentacenes: Conformational Impact on Singlet Fission J. Phys.
-Chem.
-Lett.
-2022, 13, 5094 Journal 2022
+2 Ilias Papadopoulos, S. Rajagopala Reddy, Pedro B. Coto, Dan Lehnherr, Dominik Thiel, Michael Thoss, Rik R. Tykwinski, Dirk M. Guldi Parallel versus Twisted Pentacenes: Conformational Impact on Singlet Fission Journal of Physical Chemistry Letters Journal 2022

 1. Quantum nuclear dynamics of large amplitude motions in thermo/photo-chromic